apache/trafficcontrol/docs/source/development/traffic_ops_rest_apis.rst

 -----------------
 Verify you have the following:

-* An API key.
 * A Portal or Traffic Ops user account.

 ..
 ODOL support email addy?

 Using Unauthenticated API Endpoints
 -----------------------------------
-To use unauthenticated API endpoints, point to them and append your API key:
+To use unauthenticated API endpoints, simply point to them:

 Example:

 ::

-  curl -H "Accept: application/json" https://your.domain.com/cdn/customer/api/1.1/usage/overview.json?api_key=your_api_key
+  curl -H "Accept: application/json" https://your.domain.com/api/1.1/usage/overview.json

 Using Authenticated API Endpoints
 ---------------------------------